fuzzthink/gitstats/README.md

 The greatly appreciated but ignored gitstats has been abandoned since 2012 (only 2 out of 56 pull requests were merge, last was in 2012).

 If you want to use a well maintained fork/version of gitstats, I highly recommend [repostat](https://github.com/vifactor/repostat).
 I would have as well if only it had included ignore paths or delta abilities.
-If one day repostat has these, please let me know by raising an issue.
+If one day repostat has these, please let me know by replying to [my fork thread](https://github.com/hoxu/gitstats/issues/99).

 If you want to develop futher on gitstats, here are some interesting forks worth taking a look or to fork from: